Caffeine in Americano vs Coffee: Which One Has More?

 What’s the difference between an Americano and a long black?

-Both are espresso and hot water, but the order differs.
-A long black pours espresso over hot water, preserving more crema.
+Both are espresso and hot water, but the order of assembly differs.
+A long black pours espresso over hot water, which preserves more crema.
 An Americano adds water to espresso.
 The caffeine content is essentially the same.

 Does an iced Americano have less caffeine than a hot one?